VirginieLemaire/tenzies-game/README.md

 ### `npm test`

-Launches the test runner in the interactive watch mode.\
+Not available for now, but if you dowload this repo and want to create tests you can run this script Launches the test runner in the interactive watch mode.\
 See the section about [running tests](https://facebook.github.io/create-react-app/docs/running-tests) for more information.